pradeepsinngh/Quick-Machine-Learning-Notes/Ensemble Learning/README.md

 Hard Voting Classifier: A simple way to crete better classifier is to aggregate the predictions of many classifiers and predict the class that gets the most votes.
 This majority-vote classifier is called a hard voting classifier.

+For eg: Suppose you have probabilities, of 3 different classifiers: `0.45, 0.45, 0.90`
+Then hard voting would give you a score of 1/3 (1 vote in favour and 2 against), so it would classify as a "negative".

 And, surprisingly, this voting classifier often achieves a higher accuracy then the best classifier in the ensemble.
 In fact, even if each classifier is a *weak learner* (meaning it does only slightly better than random guessing), the ensemble cas still be a *strong learner* (achieving high accuracy), provided there are sufficient number of waek learners and they are sufficiently diverse.

 #### How is this possible?
 [Clue: Law of large numbers]